wilmix7/NSLASH/README.md

 NSLASH   Uses  WcatServer  to   run   .Nslash  Programs.
 NSlash  with  Jdollar  oops  ,  .Nslash  with  Model  and  Controller Programs. .Nslash  uses  VVMC->VVMC/...
 (View with Model/view/Controller  with   View with Model/view/Controller ....). with  Chaining  support and  it also generates   .Class  file.
-So NSLASH   is  a  VVMC/ Chained  Framework  technology  and  Advanced  Technology  like   JSAUCER  and  JDollar.
+So NSLASH   is  a  VVMC/ Chained  Framework  technology.

 Syntax  of   NSLASH  with  OOPS  Code.(view)
 ----------------------------------